What is publications management?

 Will the system assign LBNL Numbers?

 Not presently.
-Unfortunately, the system cannot generate LBNL Report Numbers.
-We are currently working on creating an alternative flow for getting LBNL numbers.
-In the meantime, if you need one, email email@example.com and we will manually generate one for you and mail it back.
+If you need an LBNL number, email [email protected] or fill out this form and we will manually generate one for you and mail it back.
 You will have to edit the record you have just created and paste it in.
 We will continue to work with the vendor to see if we can make this work better.
 If so, we will back-annotated LBNL numbers when that functionality becomes available.

 How is publishing a report into the current system different from the old?